WillDenby/WillDenby/README.md

 I'm the **Product Manager** for [twinLab](https://twinlab.ai), a new AI tool for augmenting engineering workflows with Probabilistic ML (Bayesian Optimisation).

 - 🌱 I’m currently learning Java and OCaml, and more about Linux!
-- 🔭 I’m currently writing *What The Git*, a short guide to Git
+- 🔭 I’m currently creating a portfolio backtesting tool to discourage myself from picking individual stocks...
 - ❤️ I love good documentation - "If a tree falls in a forest..."
 - 📫 How to reach me: connect/message me on [LinkedIn](https://www.linkedin.com/in/will-denby/)